 Not all students can travel to the U.S. You may have a passport/visa that allows you entry to the U.S. and if not, long term students can apply for a U.S. Visa after you arrive.
-You can apply online and if accepted, you will be required to see the U.S. Consulate in Vancouver which usually takes about 4-6 weeks.
+You can apply online.

 If you are going to the U.S. for any reason, you must have permission from your home country parents, in an email between your host parents and natural parents, with the dates and details of the trip.
-You must also have travel insurance provided from your home country parents or purchased locally for U.S. travel.
+You must also have travel insurance provided from your home country parents or purchased locally for U.S. travel if you are only covered by MSP.